Platform /

 I live outside of Sydney, can I apply?

 Yes, of course!
 Platform is designed for all Australian based creatives.
-If you are selected for Platform, your Sydney accommodation, daily lunches and festival badge will be supplied by FFS and SFF.
+If you are selected for Platform, your Sydney accommodation, daily lunches and screenings will be supplied by FFS and SFF.
 You will need to pay for your return flights, ground transportation and evening meals as they are outside the program scope.

 I’m a concession card holder so paying for flights is going to be hard, what do I do?